The two most common types of payment fraud—and how to address them

 How to mitigate credit card fraud with Wix

 Building your eCommerce business on a secure platform that is already set up to meet PCI compliance will put your mind at ease.
 For example, Wix eCommerce invests significantly in website security to maintain a PCI DSS Level 1 Merchant and Service Provider, which is the highest compliance level.

 This compliance extends by default to all stores powered by Wix.
-Online sellers who build their business on Wix eCommerce are able to save valuable time and money to focus on growth, instead of having to sort through the complexity of securing their software and hosting.
+Small business owners who build their business on Wix eCommerce are able to save valuable time and money to focus on growth, instead of having to sort through the complexity of securing their software and hosting.

 Special considerations for European sellers

 If you sell in Europe, it’s important to be aware of the Payment Services Directive 2 (PSD2).
 PSD2 is a set of laws and regulations for payment services in the European Union (EU) and the European Economic Area (EEA).
 The requirements may affect any online entity processing payments where both the seller and buyer’s banks are located in the EEA.